Skip to main content

 Test your component

 Log in to Prismatic and create a new integration.
-Add an action and search for "My First Component".
-Select your component and action.
+Add an action and search for "My First Component" and select your component and action.

 Next steps